 The Illustrated Universe includes cards with drawn or painted artwork.
+(Most cards, including the cards in this Issue, belong to this Universe.)

-The Photographic Universe includes cards with images from movies, TV shows, or video games.
-(This set is included in this Universe.)
+The Photographic Universe includes cards with images from movies or TV shows.
+(This Universe boasts several different licensed properties from popular movies and TV shows thus far.)